niniko1997/niniko1997.github.io/_portfolio/portfolio-3.md

 ## Overview

-In collaboration with researchers at the NARA Institute of Science and Technology (NAIST) in Japan, we are developing a new research plan to study abusive language and gatekeeping in Twitch streams.
+With researchers at the NARA Institute of Science and Technology (NAIST) in Japan, I am developing a new research plan to study abusive language and gatekeeping in Twitch streams.
 In the fall of 2021, we were awarded the SICSS grant to pursue this research.

 ## Abstract